fronchetti/phd/TOOLS.md

 There are a plenty of tools we can combine to program robots.
 In this file, I highlight some tools that are relevant and/or interesting to use in robotics.
 Not all of them are strictly related to robots, but some could be used on them.

 **Disclaimer:** Some researchers prefer different tools than the ones listed below, and that's perfectly fine.
-Find the tool that is most appropriate for you and use them.
+Find the tools that are most appropriate for you and use them.

 ## ▶️ Writing
 - [Overleaf](https://overleaf.com/) - LaTeX is a standard for most researchers on Engineering.
 Overleaf is a collaborative online editor used to write papers on LaTeX.
 This is the primary tool I use to write papers in collaboration with my coworkers.